CMTA/CMTAT/README.md

 Please see the OpenZeppelin [Upgrades plugins](https://docs.openzeppelin.com/upgrades-plugins/1.x/) for more information about upgrades plugins in general.

+Note that the deployment via a proxy is not mandatory, but recommended by CMTA.

 ### Support for gasless transactions

-The CMTAT supports client-side gasless transactions using the [Gas Station Network](https://docs.opengsn.org/#the-problem) pattern.
-The contract uses the OpenZeppelin `ERC2771ContextUpgradeable` which allows to get the original client with `_msgSender()` instead of the fee payer given by `msg.sender` while allowing upgrades on the main contract (see *Deployment via a proxy* above).
+The CMTAT supports client-side gasless transactions using the [Gas Station Network](https://docs.opengsn.org/#the-problem) pattern, the main open standard for transfering fee payment to another account than the transaction issuer.
+The contract uses the OpenZeppelin contract `ERC2771ContextUpgradeable`, which allows to get the original client with `_msgSender()` instead of the fee payer given by `msg.sender` while allowing upgrades on the main contract (see *Deployment via a proxy* above).

 Please see the OpenGSN [documentation](https://docs.opengsn.org/contracts/#receiving-a-relayed-call) for more details on what is done to support GSN in the contract.

 ## Security audits